 Last weekend we ate these waffles on the dock of a lakeside cabin we rented, and I joked that I wanted to start a dockside waffle shop.
 Like a food truck, fly by style.
-And these would always be on the menu, with the best seasonal fruit and Minnesota maple syrup.
+And these would always be on the menu, (and these too) with the best seasonal fruit and Minnesota maple syrup.
 Yes, that means I hauled my waffle maker along, as I always do when we take a road trip.
 Even though it’s not the lightest or compact object, it never gets left behind.
 In fact, I’ve remembered it over a toothbrush and socks the last three times we’ve traveled.
 Priorities.

 When most days I feel rushed with breakfast, the idea of making and eating these to the tune of slow is a welcomed change of pace – whether that be on vacation or at home.
 Their warmly spiced, vanilla laced scent always wakes the beau who’s sleeping in, and my own nose perk up.
 And I’ll never tire of the sizzle as the batter hits the hot iron.

-Per the name of this recipe, Maple Hill Creamery‘s (my partner) grassfed kefir is one of the essential ingredients that makes these the best gluten-free waffles I’ve ever made – and a nutritional powerhouse at the same time.
+Per the name of this recipe, Maple Hill Creamery‘s grassfed kefir is one of the essential ingredients that makes these the best gluten-free waffles I’ve ever made – and a nutritional powerhouse at the same time.
 In this recipe it acts like buttermilk, a proven winner for waffle making because of the acidity, which helps them rise, and moisture to keep their interior soft.

 Also known as the cousin of yogurt, kefir is a cultured milk product made with kefir grains, which aren’t actual grains, but made of bacteria and yeast instead that are allowed to ferment.
 It’s naturally mild, a little tart and tangy.
 The difference between the two is that kefir is made by fermenting milk with 10 to 20 different types of bacteria and yeasts, whereas yogurt is usually just fermented with a handful of types.
 This results in a higher probiotic count in the final product.